High School Fishing Program

 The Florida’s R3 Fishing Grant Program is supported with funds from the federal Sport Fish Restoration Program, the FWC Division of Marine Fisheries Management, and the FWC Division of Freshwater Fisheries Management for the implementation of high school fishing programs throughout the state of Florida.

-The deadline for receiving applications is 5:00 p.m., January 15th, 2021.
+The deadline for receiving applications is 5:00 p.m., September 17th, 2021.
 Applications received after the deadline will be ineligible for consideration.
-Deadline might be affected by COVID-19, updates coming soon.

 If your fishing club is interested in obtaining rods and reels, the Fish Florida Fishing Equipment Program can help you get started.